Charles E. Sova

 Charles Emil Sova (May 23, 1928 – July 2, 2019) was an American politician.
-He was a member of the New Hampshire House of Representatives from Grafton County.
-Sova was a Republican party representative for the Grafton 11th district from 2000 to 2002, and the 10th district from 2010 to 2012.
+A Republican, he was a member of the New Hampshire House of Representatives from Grafton County who represented the Grafton 11th district from 2000 to 2002, and the 10th district from 2010 to 2012.

-Sova attended Fairfield University in Fairfield, Connecticut, and received a Bachelor of Science degree in mathematics in 1953.
+Sova attended Fairfield University in Fairfield, Connecticut, and received a Bachelor of Science in mathematics in 1953.

-His final run for office was in 2014, when he lost the general election for the Grafton 6 district to Kevin G. Maes.
+His final run for office was in 2014, when he lost the general election for the Grafton 6th district to Kevin G. Maes.